 Purchasing Trip Flex, Allegiant’s optional travel protection feature, gives passengers the flexibility to make a change or cancel their reservation without fees up to one hour before their time of departure and receive a credit voucher for future travel.

 This policy is in place to keep fares low for all, because unlike most airlines, we do not overbook our flights.

-I ran that response past McDonald.
+My advocacy team and I ran that response past McDonald.
 She was not impressed.

 This was no knee-scrape incident for my family – my son required surgery to remove blood from his skull.
 Thankfully for us, this occurred on the outside of his skull and not underneath — otherwise he would have suffered a stroke!

 During a conversation with doctors, a supervisor did call back.
 That conversation took place just hours before our son had surgery and of course we had no idea what the outcome would be, let alone when he would leave the hospital and we could return home to North Carolina.

 So when they say we “declined their options,” it is not as clear as they try to make it appear.

 When we had a better idea of when we could fly, I reached out to Allegiant again through their phone system and was on hold for nearly an hour.